 Khirbet el-Alia north – natural settings and history of research

 Khirbet el-Alia is one of the major mounds that are located in the Ramat Bet Shemesh region of Israel (See Figure 1).
 The mound is located approximately1 km north-east of Tel Yarmouth, north of the Yarmouth stream, and is c.
 4.8ha in size.
 The mound and its immediate vicinity was extensively surveyed by Y. Dagan and other scholars, with excavations conducted east and west of our newly excavated area (Dagan 1998; 2010, site 205).
-In the scope of the Ramat Bet Shemesh project which aimed to explore and documentbefore modern development, various trial activities took place, including trial trenches, a thorough survey and salvage excavations.
+In the scope of the Ramat Bet Shemesh project which aimed to explore and document archaeology before modern development, various trial activities took place, including trial trenches, a thorough survey and salvage excavations.
 These activities, conducted on behalf of the Israel Antiquities Authority, yielded remains from most of the periods from the PN (sixth millennium BC) to the Ottoman period (1516-1917 AD).
-The Intermediate (c.
+The Intermediate Bronze Age (c.
 2300-2000 BC) is not represented in the mound (Dagan 1998; 2010: 156-157).
-On the other hand, remnants of several points were found during the project; some were defined as 'find spots', others represented larger occupations, all of them were located north and north-east to Kh.
+On the other hand, remnants of several settlement points were found during the project; some were defined as 'find spots', others represented larger occupations, all of them were located north and north-east to Kh.
 El-Alia (Dagan 2011, 245-246).
 The spatial distribution of the various excavated points cannot tell the existence of one vast settlement nor the scatter of small farm-houses and villages.
 What is clear is that the Intermediate Bronze Age people preferred the lower rocky shelf that descended north to Kh.
 El-Alia, where water sources and fertile soils were close by.

 The area north and north-west to Kh.
-El-Alia, the focus of the current article (henceforward KAN) is characterized by a wide lime-shelf (at least 200 m wide) that descends rather sharply northwards towards the tributaries of the Yimla and Yishi streams.
+El-Alia, the focus of the current article (henceforward KAN) is characterized by a wide lime-stone shelf (at least 200 m wide) that descends rather sharply northwards towards the tributaries of the Yimla and Yishi streams.
 The bedrock is highly un-even and is characterized by natural formations that took the shape of straight lines, curving lines and deep holes and depressions.
 The geo-morphology of the natural lime-stone bedrock included two layers: the upper hard Nari layer, and below, the softer Kirton layer.
 This was one of the factors that affected the IBA settlers when creating their rock-cut cemetery, though not their only consideration.

 The cemetery of shaft graves was pre-planned and included two main sectors: an eastern sector, adjacent to the settlement, and a western sector, more remote from the settlement (see below).